 The Franschhoek Country House & Villas is a 5 star hotel accommodation located in the heart of the Franschhoek valley.
 Complimented by the well known Monneaux Restaurant, the hotel is also known for a number of excellent guest services and offers for guests to enjoy and indulge in.
 Situated on the outskirts of the Franschhoek Village, only 1km from the main town it is an ideal base to indulge your tastes for fine wines and world class cuisine.
 Guests can choose between the original and charming Franschhoek Country House or the Villas @ Franschhoek Country House.

-Today you can drive out from Franshhoek valley up into the beautiful Franschhoek Pass, before you head inland to the Klein Karoo and the ostrich capital of Oudtshoorn.
+This morning your guide will collect you from the guesthouse and you will drive out from Franshhoek valley up into the beautiful Franschhoek Pass, before you head inland to the Klein Karoo and the ostrich capital of Oudtshoorn.
 Stop to from impromptu wine tours, take pictures, grab a snack or shop, or head directly to Franshhoek.
 The direct drive will be approximately 5 hours depending on the number of stops made along the way.
 Please note that entrance or tasting fees need to be paid directly.

 Enjoy time at leisure or sign up for one of the many and diverse activities in Oudtshoorn: Cango Caves, Cango Ostrich Farm, zip lining, tubing, hiking and more.
 Sign up to wake up early and meet meerkats at 4:30am to watch the sunrise; visit the worlds big cats, White Lions, African Leopards, White and Snow Tigers, Cheetah and more at the Cango Wildlife Ranch or simply relax at your lodge.